szerintedmi/numbergame/README.md

 ![OverView diagram](docs/numberGame_OverViewDiagram.png)
 See also: [Detailed Sequence Diagram](docs/numberGame_sequenceDiagram.png)

-There a number of known issues with this approach.
-See ongoing discussion about potential [alternative solutions in wiki](https://github.com/szerintedmi/numbergame/wiki/Alternative-approaches)
+There are a number of known issues with this approach.
+See ongoing discussion in wiki about potential [alternative solutions](https://github.com/szerintedmi/numbergame/wiki/Alternative-approaches) to keep bids secret until end of the round.

 ## Dev environment
 ### Prerequisites